dd9jn/rfc4880bis/crypto-refresh.md

 There are two fields consisting of Signature subpackets.
 The first field is hashed with the rest of the signature data, while the second is unhashed.
 The second set of subpackets is not cryptographically protected by the signature and should include only advisory information.

-The difference between a V4 and V5 signature is that the latter includes additional meta data.

 The algorithms for converting the hash function result to a signature are described in {{computing-signatures}}.